MicrosoftDocs/learn/learn-pr/language/csharp-if-elseif-else/includes/2-exercise-if.md

 The most widely used branching statement is the `if` statement.
 The `if` statement relies on a Boolean expression that is enclosed in a set of parentheses.
-If the expression is true, the code following the if statement will be executed.
-If not, the .NET runtime will ignore the code and won't execute it.
+If the expression is true, the code after the `if` statement is executed.
+If not, the .NET runtime ignores the code and doesn't execute it.

-## Create a random game
+## Create a random game by using if statements

 Let's invent a game to help us write `if` statements.
 We'll make up several rules to the game, then implement them in code.

-We'll use the `Random.Next()` method to simulate rolling three 6-sided dice.
+We'll use the `Random.Next()` method to simulate rolling three six-sided dice.
 We'll evaluate the values to calculate the score.
 If the score is greater than an arbitrary total, then we'll display a winning message to the user.
 Otherwise, we'll display a losing message to the user.

 - If any two dice you roll result in the same value, you get two bonus points for rolling doubles.
 - If all three dice you roll result in the same value, you get six bonus points for rolling triples.